Select Page

 Trait - a unit of the phenotype (physical or behavioral)

-Ultimate explanation - a long-term explanation (e.g. in biology as a measure of the fitness of a particular trait)
+Ultimate explanation - a long-term, often evolutionary, explanation (e.g. in biology the purpose or measure of fitness of a particular trait)

-Umwelt - the environment of adaptive significance for a particular organism: those factors that are important for its survival, reproduction, and flourishing: its mode of experience or 'reality'.
+Umwelt - an agent-centric orientation to the world; the environment of adaptive significance for a particular organism - its unique perspective or 'point of view': those factors important for its survival, reproduction, adaptation, and evolution: its mode of experience or 'reality'.
 For humans, this is the commonsense world of everyday experience (cf. manifest image) that is mostly a consequence of our innate mental processing which is, in turn, a consequence of our uniquely human evolutionary history

 Values – (biological agency) that which ultimately motivates the behavior of biological agents (living organisms), namely the universal and objective goals of the biological axiom.
 Human agency - the proximate and subjective attitudes, beliefs, and inclinations that guide human behavior